MRNE392/website/docs/02-schedule.md

 # Schedule {-}

 The table below is a comprehensive guide to the semester.
-The `materials` column has links to materials used in class each day. `assessments` outlines the quiz schedule and assignment due dates.
-This column also links to pages containing details about quizzes (learning outcomes and information sources to help you study) and assignment guidelines/specifications.
+The `topics and materials` column has links to learning objectives and a lesson plan and materials used in class each day. `assessments` outlines the quiz schedule and assignment due dates.
+This column also links to pages containing details about assignment guidelines/specifications.
 The `notes` column mostly indicates how to prepare for labs.

 <table class="table table-hover" style="font-size: 12px; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> date </th>
-   <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> topic </th>
-   <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> materials </th>
+   <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> topic and materials </th>
    <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> assessment </th>
    <th style="text-align:left;position: sticky; top:0; background-color: #FFFFFF;"> notes </th>
   </tr>